top of page

 Learning Lab is doing terrific work with the support of GBRF

 Olga is a refugee from Congo and came to the US in 2012.
 She knew learning English was imperative and attended Learning Lab’s outreach class at Davis Park Apartments.
-She continued with the classes as well as completing a refugee childcare business development program.
-She then opened a daycare, and now manages a prosperous farm through Global Gardens.
+She continued with the classes a well as completing a refugee childcare business development program.
+She then opened a daycare and now manages a prosperous farm through Global Gardens.

 This is where learning Lab came in.
 Kathleen had been home-schooled by her mother until about 8th grade and had never attended a regular school.
 Lila, at Learning Lab, eased her concerns and assured her that, with hard work, she could achieve her goal.
 Working 1:1 with her tutors, she earned her GED and is now a Certified Peer Support Specialist.